 Caspers Wilderness Park

 Caspers Wilderness Park is located in San Juan Capistrano.
-The 8,000 acre wilderness preserve is one of the best places in OC for camping and hiking, offering campsites that are far away enough from the bustling city to feel like you’re actually camping in the wilderness, but close enough to town that you can head out for warm meal at a local restaurant.
+The 8,000 acre wilderness preserve is one of the best places in OC for camping and hiking, offering campsites that are far away enough from the bustling city to feel like you’re actually camping in the wilderness, but close enough to town that you can head out for a warm meal at a local restaurant.

 Family and group campsites are equipped with barbecues and fire rings.
 There are equestrian facilities for camping with your horses, and restrooms with flush toilets located throughout the park.
 There are many miles of hiking, biking, and equestrian trails to explore and a nature center where you can learn about local flora and fauna, participate in junior ranger and naturalist programs, and sign up for a guided hike or astronomy program.
 Learn about the stars, the early inhabitants of the area, and the geology of the park at the nature center, plus the kids can read from their library of children’s books, choose a coloring page, play a game, look at the taxidermied animals, and feel the pelts of raccoons, coyotes, and mountain lions.